 - My Account

 *On this date in 1917, Buchanan v.
 Warley was decided.
-In this case, the Supreme Court of the United States addressed the civil government-instituted racial segregation in residential areas.
+In this case, the United States Supreme Court addressed the civil government-instituted racial segregation in residential areas.

 The Court held unanimously that a Louisville, Kentucky city ordinance prohibiting the sale of real property to blacks in white-majority neighborhoods or buildings and vice versa violated the Fourteenth Amendment's protections for freedom of contract.
 The ruling of the Kentucky Court of Appeals was thus reversed.
 The city of Louisville had an ordinance forbidding any Blacks to own or occupy any buildings in an area where a greater number of white persons resided and vice versa.